kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 devices.

 The second approach is quite a bit more complex to implement.
-You need a mechanism to dynamically load CSS and JS, and won’t be able to do things like customize `<meta viewport>` depending on your device, which may be a deal breaker.
+You need a mechanism to dynamically load CSS and JS, and (browser-depending) may not be able to do things like customize `<meta viewport>` depending on your device, which may be a deal breaker.
 Also, since you’re not redirecting, you’re stuck with the original HTML that was served to you.
 Of course, you can manipulate it with JavaScript, but this may be slow and/or inelegant, depending on your application.

 [history-api]: http://diveintohtml5.info/history.html